ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 that receive this signal therefore need to treat the information as advisory.

 The fact that an endpoint requests bitrate signals does not necessarily mean that it will adhere to them; in some cases, the endpoint cannot.
-In certain situations, a flow may initially be used to serve video chunks, with the client selecting appropriate chunks based on bitrate signals, but later switch to a bulk download for which bitrate adaptation is not applicable.
+For example, a flow may initially be used to serve video chunks, with the client selecting appropriate chunks based on bitrate signals, but later switch to a bulk download for which bitrate adaptation is not applicable.
 In other cases, the flow may be a tunnel carrying multiple connections, some of which may not be